Interviewing at CareMessage: An Overview

 Design Considerations

 • Elimination of Interviewer Bias — We ask a standard set of questions to all candidates at each interview stage to attempt to eliminate bias in our hiring decisions.
 This may differ from interviews at other organizations who prefer a conversational style of interview.
 In our experience, conversational style interviews are inconsistent in the answers they elicit from candidates and result in variability in responses.
 It becomes very difficult to evaluate two candidates for the same position when they have had inconsistent conversations with two different interviewers.
-To some candidates, our approach may seem a bit robotic but we have found that it is the best way to ensure candidates from underrepresented backgrounds have an equal opportunity to speak to their skills and experience without relying on each individual interviewer’s conversational ability.
+To some candidates, our approach may seem a bit robotic but we have found that it is the best way to ensure all candidates have an equal opportunity to speak to their skills and experience without relying on each individual interviewer’s conversational ability.

 • Diversity and Inclusion — Diversity has been a core value at CareMessage since our founding.
 In order to most effectively serve our customers, we believe that our team needs to be representative of the target population we are trying to help.
 We try to ensure that candidates of all backgrounds feel comfortable applying to our open positions and feel welcome throughout our interview process.
 We conduct interview training for all interviewers to ensure they follow the same procedures when conducting interviews.
 When creating job postings we try to ensure we use inclusive language in our descriptions of the ideal candidates for our roles.
 We source candidates from job boards focused on applicants from underrepresented backgrounds, in an effort to increase the diversity of our candidate pool.
 We try to ensure diversity in our team of interviewers to ensure candidates have an opportunity to speak with team members who may share their own background.